 Calendarization also refers to the process of accurately allocating or standardizing the financial data for a period.
 This means, if the period of financial data and the financial accounting period differ, then the process of normalizing data to be in line with the financial accounting period is calendarization.

 For example, assume Company A pays $15,000 rent in advance for the next quarter.
-To record this transaction, Company A will initially record the full $15,000 as a prepaid expense.
+Company A will initially record the full $15,000 as a prepaid expense to record this transaction.
 Then, it would calendarize the expense accordingly by taking $5,000 monthly.

-In case an expense is uneven, then the best way will be to calendarize it as per the consumption level.
+If an expense is uneven, the best way will be to calendarize it as per the consumption level.
 It means charging more in the month when that expense item is heavily used and less in other months.

 An accountant often uses calendarization when preparing a budget.
 In the budget, the revenues and expenses are usually spread evenly across the year.
 In reality, however, a company’s revenues and costs may follow some seasonal patterns.
 They may rise in some months and drop in other months.
 However, the overall expectation is that the actual and estimate are more or less the same when you see the full-year performance.